MikhailRyazanov/plot-clutter/README.md

    d.
 Inspect the output directory `build/singleghtml` — now it looks as
       expected, without any unnecessary and unreferenced SVG and PDF files and subdirectories (all used images are properly inside `_images`).

+3. Needed files are not copied when reusing another build:

+   a.
+Comment out `plot_html_show_formats = False` (and
+      `plot_html_show_source_link = False`) in `Makefile` to enable automatic links to image formats (and plotting scripts).
+   b.
+Run `make clean` to clean the previous build results.
+   c.
+Run `make html` to produce a regular “HTML” build in `build/html`.
+      The output has all the necessary files that are linked from the HTML, as expected.
+   d.
+Run `make singleghtml` to produce a “single HTML” build, which will reuse
+      the images (and scripts) already produced by the previous build.
+   e.
+Inspect the output directory `build/singleghtml` — it doesn't have any
+      image (and script) files, resulting in broken links to “(Source code, svg, pdf)” for all the plots in the HTML file.